Cretan Greek: Literature

 Medieval works suggest that Modern Greek started shaping as early as the 10th century, with one of the first works being the epic poem of Digenis Acritas.
 However, the first literary production in the Cretan dialect which was important enough to be identified as "modern Greek literature" comes from the 16th century.

 Erotokritos is a romantic work written around 1600 by Vitsentzos Kornaros (1553–1613).
 In over 10,000 lines of rhyming fifteen-syllable couplets, the poet relates the trials and tribulations suffered by two young lovers, Erotokritos and Aretousa, daughter of Heracles, King of Athens.
 It was a tale that enjoyed enormous popularity among its Greek readership.

 The poets of the period of Cretan literature (15th-17th centuries) used the spoken Cretan dialect.
-The tendency to purge the language of foreign elements was above all represented by Chortatsis, Kornaros and the anonymous poets of Voskopoula and the Sacrifice of Abraham.
+The tendency to purge the language of foreign elements was above all represented by the poet Georgios Chortatzis, Kornaros, and the anonymous poets of Voskopoula and the Sacrifice of Abraham.
 As dictated by the pseudo-Aristotelian theory of decorum, the heroes of the works use a vocabulary analogous to their social and educational background.
-It was thanks to this convention that the Cretan comedies were written in a language that was an amalgam of Italicisms, Latinisms and the local dialect, thereby approximating to the actual language of the middle class of the Cretan towns.
-The time span separating Antonios Achelis, author of the Siege of Malta (1570), and Chortatsis and Kornaros is too short to allow for the formation, from scratch, of the Cretan dialect that are seen in the texts of the latter two.
+It was thanks to this convention that the Cretan comedies were written in a language that was an amalgam of Italicisms, Latinisms, and the local dialect, thereby approximating to the actual language of the middle class of the Cretan towns.
+The time span separating Antonios Achelis, author of the Siege of Malta (1570), and Chortatsis and Kornaros is too short to allow for the formation, from scratch, of the Cretan dialect that is seen in the texts of the latter two.
 The only explanation, therefore, is that the poets at the end of the sixteenth century were consciously employing a particular linguistic preference – they were aiming at a pure style of language for their literature and, via that language, a separate identity for the Greek literary production of their homeland.

 The flourishing Cretan school was all but terminated by the Turkish capture of the island in the 17th century.
 The ballads of the klephts, however, survive from the 18th century; these are the songs of the Greek mountain fighters who carried on guerrilla warfare against the Turks.

 Many Greek authors have integrated Cretan literary elements in their respective works.
 Among these authors were Nikos Kazantzakis, mainly known for his writings in standard Greek.
 This paradigm, overall, has helped Kazantzakis to write significant works such as Zorba the Greek and thus establish for himself recognition in various international circles.
 His Captain Michalis – set in 19th-century Crete – is notable for using many Cretan Greek words and idioms; the book's popularity making them widely known to other Greeks.